venkatpx/dcos-docs/1.9/usage/debugging/cli-debugging/debug-subcommands/index.md

 /stuck-sleep  2017-02-28T19:09:25.56Z   9                    True     8                 7              2017-02-28T19:09:35.608Z  2017-02-28T19:09:25.566Z
 ```

-The output of the command shows how many instances of the service or pod still need to launch, how many Mesos resource offers have been processed, how many Mesos resource offers have been unused, and the since the last unused and used offer.
+The output of the command shows how many instances of the service or pod still need to launch, how many Mesos resource offers have been processed, how many Mesos resource offers have been unused, and the the time when the service or pod entered the launch queue (that is, the time the user either created or updated the service or pod).
 Taken together, this output can show you at a glance which services or pods are stuck in deployment and how long they have been stuck.

 ## dcos marathon debug summary